StewEucen/intact-case-php-/README.md

 You can test this library on a browser.

 1. Open [/test/test.php](https://github.com/StewEucen/intact-case-php-/blob/master/test/test.php) on a browser.
-2. See console in a developer tools of each browser.
+2. View result of test cases.

 If you want to test other cases, edit [/test/intact_case_test.php](https://github.com/StewEucen/intact-case-php-/blob/master/test/intact_case_test.php) and run.